Operations & Management

 Introducing PROFIenergy: Control energy consumption with PROFINET

-By Profibus Trade Organization
+January 14, 2010 by Profibus Trade Organization

 There’s nothing new about cutting energy consumption.
 Plant managers have been trying to do it forever; automation users are achieving it where they can but with varying degrees of success.
 The trouble is there’s never been a consistent, standardized approach for automation users to take.
 No single direction in which everyone — vendors and users — can focus.

 The idea for a standardized energy management strategy sprang from the AIDA group in Germany, composed of Audi, BMW, Mercedes, Porsche and VW.
 Their energy consumption is eye-wateringly high.
 Think about all those robot cells… all those powerful motors, drives and lasers… all those paint lines and metal presses… everything.

 AIDA companies collaborate in areas of common interest, generally related to manufacturing technologies.
 For example, several years ago they agreed on a single industrial Ethernet (PROFINET as it happens) as their preferred approach to next-generation networking in an effort to eliminate the “choices” that arose from earlier Fieldbus experiences.

 Energy is one of the biggest costs in automotive manufacturing.
 It’s also under various pressures, such as security of supply.
 Governments are becoming concerned about climate change and are calling on manufacturing industries to reduce their carbon footprint.
 “Could there be a special profile of PROFINET that might standardize an approach to energy saving?”
 AIDA asked.
 Would PI, with its multi-vendor support and vast experience of developing automation standards, be willing to help?